emprax/Xtender/README.md

 # Xtender
 A segmented visitor library to solidify the visitor pattern.
+The background will explain the origin of the idea and the problem in regards to the SOLID design principles and further sections will explain how the approach works.

+Specific use-cases can be found at the end of this document within the section **Which Problems to solve** and than specifically within the subsection **Specific UseCases**.

 ## Table of contents